civilwargeeky/CEA_Wrap/README.md

 ### Returns

 - `Output`: An "Output" object containing the results of the CEA problem, similar to a dictionary.
+Elements of the Output may be accessed with ["braces"] or .dot_notation
+  - Example: `problem.run()["T_c"]` or `problem.run().T_c`
+  - As of Version 2.0, all Problem subclasses return a problem-specific dataclass type, exposing all the parameters available for autocomplete in editors like VS Code or PyCharm.

 ### Examples